satyass/Programming-Practice/README.md

 1. Every candidate must attempt all the programs.
 2. Programs should be runnable.
-3. Programs should have their corresponding test class with all the possible positive and negative testcases.
+3. Programs should have their corresponding test class with all the possible positive and negative testcases as well.